 Who we are

-Association of German Chambers of Commerce and Industry (DIHK)
+German Chamber of Commerce and Industry (DIHK)

 The DIHK represents commercial and industrial enterprises and those belonging to the service sector vis-à-vis politicians, administrators and the public.
 It represents the general interest of the commercial sector at federal and European level – for example for less bureaucracy, free trade or a fast internet.
 The goal: good framework conditions for successful business.
 The DIHK aggregates the interests of businesses across all sectors and branches of the economy in a democratic and deliberative manner.
 These interests are conveyed to it by the 79 local Chambers of Commerce and Industry across Germany.
 The spectrum of opinions on the various economic policy issues is as diverse as the business landscape in Germany.